Why Is My Carpet Bubbling Up?

 The humidity isn’t really the cause of the problem here.
-What’s actually happening is that latex materials used in the backing of the carpet absorb moisture.
+What’s actually happening is that the latex materials used in the backing of the carpet are absorbing moisture.
 This causes the latex to expand and can cause carpet buckling if there is not sufficient tension on the carpet.

 You may have noticed that if you have visible ripples in your carpet they can look worse on humid days or you may get humps in your carpet that disappear when the humidity returns to normal.

 Many times steam carpet cleaning, which uses hot water, can cause your carpeting to buckle severely when you previously didn’t see any sign of a problem.
 Although the cleaner usually gets blamed for this, they are not at fault (except in the case of improper cleaning leading to excessively long drying time).

 Once again the cause is insufficient tension on the latex containing carpet backing brought to light by the high levels of moisture present from the cleaning.
 Usually, once the carpet dries fully, the buckles will settle down again.

 Many times, carpet is rippling up because there is nothing to hold it in place.
 It is quite common to find loose tackless strip on concrete sub-floors.
 Securing the strips to the concrete with nails can be difficult depending upon the quality of the concrete and how the concrete was cured.